Degree Fields

 Career Path Forecast

-According to the U.S. Department of Labor, Bureau of Labor Statistics, employment of radiation therapists is expected to increase much faster than the average from 2006 to 2016.
-Employment of radiation therapists is projected to grow by 25 percent between 2006 and 2016, which is much faster than the average for all occupations.
-As the U.S. population grows and an increasing share of it is in the older age groups, the number of people needing treatment is expected to increase and to spur demand for radiation therapists.
-In addition, as radiation technology advances and is able to treat more types of cancer, radiation therapy will be prescribed more often.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, employment of radiation therapists is projected to grow by 27 percent between 2008 and 2018, which is much faster than the average for all occupations.
+The growing elderly population is expected to cause an increase in the number of people needing treatment.

+Job prospects.
 Job prospects are expected to be good.
 Job openings will result from employment growth and from the need to replace workers who retire or leave the occupation for other reasons.
-Applicants who are certified should have the best opportunities.
+Applicants with a bachelor’s degree and related work experience may have the best opportunities.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.